 Convergence may be over, but there are still several opportunities for further collaboration and learning:

-- Watch our videos from the conference as we edit them, including full recordings of the most popular presentations as well as snippets from our expert panels.
+- Watch our videos from the conference as we edit them, including full recordings of most sessions.

 - Check out our Meet the Speakers series of in-depth interviews with more than a dozen Convergence presenters.